mqnfred/ffishim/README.md

 ## More examples

 You can find more examples of the shim's behavior by looking at the [`tests`][1] folder.
-The structure of the tests are as follow:
+The structure of the tests is as follow:

  - `src/lib.rs`: the rust library to expose
  - `Cargo.toml`: manifest of the rust library
  - `main.c`: the C code that uses this rust library
  - `expected_output`: contains the output expected from running the C program

-Every test crate is a stand-alone app, it will provide you with the options required to build the library (cdylib) etc.
+Every test crate is a stand-alone app leveraging the ffishim library.
+They will shed light on how to setup the library and use it.

 ## C ABI Disclaimer